andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/mfe3e5-preload-retain/DemoWidgetsAssets/assets/backbase/static/features/[BBHOST]/theme-default/README.md

 ### Edition

-The base theme exposes 2 editions: **banking** and **universal**.
-The banking edition is required for the **retail** collection of Launchpad widgets.
+The base theme exposes 2 editions: **retail** and **universal**.
+The retail edition is required for the **retail** collection of Launchpad widgets.

-To compile with the banking edition, your theme should specify the edition as "banking" in the base.less.
+To compile with the retail edition, your theme should specify the edition as "retail" in the base.less.

-You can also specify this at build time, with `--edition` flag.
+You can also specify this at build time, with `--edition` flag, which will override the variable from base.less.

 ### Base-Path